survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Preparing Notes to Be Sorted

 Next we will need to tell React DnD what can be dragged and where.
 Since we want to move notes, we'll want to annotate them accordingly.
-In addition we'll need some logic to tell what happens during this process.
+In addition, we'll need some logic to tell what happens during this process.

 Earlier we extracted some of the editing functionality from `Note` and ended up dropping it.
 Since we need to decorate the component and don't want to end up with a mess, it seems like we'll want to add that concept back if only for decoration purposes.